meshcloud/collie-cli/CONTRIBUTING.md

 as follows:

 - decide on the version number you want to use for the release
-- **Important: Change the version number in `version.ts`.
+- **Important: Change the version number in `info.ts`.
 This process is sadly not automated at the moment.**
 - create a "release vX.Y.Z" pull request containing that version number bump
 - release PRs must be merged using the merge strategy 'Rebase and Merge' and NOT Squash.